priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       name: "Renaissance Ahmedabad Hotel"
       location: "Ahemdabad"
       notes: "Comfortable and clean rooms.
 Executive lounge if you are working.
 Some service from staff was great, other was just sub-par"

+  - day: 6
+    title: "our day in ahamdabad"
+    date: "May 29, 2025"
+    featured_image: "/assets/images/leh-day3.jpg"
+    description: "We woke up and went for swimming at aroud 9:30 to 10:30.
+It was around 37 to 40 c.
+Then we changed and went for breakfast.
+The food was okay exept for the french toast.
+The egg in the french toast was raw.
+We could not do much that afternoon cause of the heat, so we went to the cinema and watched a movie called Lilo and Stitch.
+It is about a hawain girl called lilo who lives with her sister, nani.
+One day a space creature comes and lilo acidenttaly adopts it. the movi was very good.
+In the evening when it got a bit cooler we went to see a flower park and the atul bridge. the place was really nice and you must visit it.
+We entered from gate number 3.
+There was no issue with the parking because there is a multylevel parking rightin front of the gate.
+At dinner tine we stoped at a thali place called Gordhal thal.
+The food was amazing and must be tried.
+After the amazig food we had we went to the hotel and got a goodnights rest."
+    highlights:
+      - "Truck traffic between Mumbai and Ahemdabad"
+      - "Gujrati Thali at Jalaram Kathiyawad"
+      - "NE4 drive from Bharuch to Vadodara"
+    photos:
+      - image: "/assets/images/day5-luggage.jpg"
+        caption: "Playing tetris with the lugguage in the car boot"
+      - image: "/assets/images/day5-kickstarting-journey.jpg"
+        caption: "Seeing off family before we kick start the next leg of the journey"
+      - image: "/assets/images/day5-hotelahura.jpg"
+        caption: "Quick stop for tea and bun muska at a Irani Restautant"
+      - image: "/assets/images/day5-jalaram.jpg"
+        caption: "The Jalaram Kathiaywad stop for lunch"
+      - image: "/assets/images/day5-highway.jpg"
+        caption: "The smooth drive on NE4 after Bharuch"
+    accommodation:
+      name: "Renaissance Ahmedabad Hotel"
+      location: "Ahemdabad"
+      notes: "Comfortable and clean rooms.
+Executive lounge if you are working.
+Some service from staff was great, other was just sub-par"

 ---

 Our incredible 8-day adventure through Leh Ladakh was a journey that challenged us physically while rewarding us spiritually.
-From the moment we landed at one of the world's highest airports to crossing the highest motorable roads, every moment was filled with wonder.
+From the moment we landed at one of the world's highest airports to crossing the highest motorable roads, every moment as filled with wonder.

 The stark beauty of the landscape - where barren mountains meet crystal-clear lakes and ancient monasteries dot the valleys - creates a sense of being on another planet.
 The warmth of the Ladakhi people, despite the harsh climate they call home, touched our hearts deeply.